 After analyzing transactions, recording them in the journal, and posting into the ledger, we enter the fourth step in the accounting process – preparing a trial balance.

-A trial balance is a report that shows a list of the balances of the ledger accounts.
+A trial balance simply shows a list of the ledger accounts and their balances.
 Its purpose is to test the equality between total debits and total credits.

 It shows a summary of how much Cash, Accounts Receivable, Supplies, etc. the company has after the posting process.